Why Do Golf Do Balls Have Dimples? (Explained!)

 Concluding Remarks

 The importance of dimples on a golf ball can not be overemphasized as they aid in lift and helps in the reduction of air resistance during the flight which ultimately enhances aerodynamic stability.
-Dimples on golf balls create turbulence which reduces the drag, which brings about a decrease in resistance that enables a swift and efficient flight of the ball.
+Dimples on golf balls create turbulence which reduces the drag, and brings about a decrease in resistance that enables a swift and efficient flight of the ball.

 Leave a Comment